+(OASD) Statement s have been implemented in the e current imancial statements.
 Statement No. 84 "Fiduciary Activities" The provisions of this statement are effective for reporting periods beginning after December 15, 2019.
 The Authority has implemented this pronouncement for the fiscal year 2020-21.
 Statement No. 90 "Majority Equity Interests -An Amendment of GASB Statements No. 14 and No. 61" The provisions of this Statement are effective for reporting periods beginning after December 15, 2019.
 The Authority has implemented this pronouncement for the fiscal year 2020-21.
 Statement No. 93 "Replacement of Interbank Offered Rates" The provisions of this Statement are effective for reporting periods beginning after June 15, 2020.
-The Authority has implemented this pronouncement for the fiscal year 2020-21.
-Statement No. 98 "Annual Comprehensive Financial Report" The provisions of this Statement are effective for reporting periods beginning after June 15, 2021.
-The Authority has implemented this pronouncement for the fiscal year 2020-21.

-Future Accounting financial statements ments listed below will be implemented in future Statement No. 87 "Leases" The provisions of this statement are effective for reporting periods beginning after June 15, 2021.
-Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period" Statement No. 91 "Conduit Debt Obligations" The provisions of this Statement are effective for reporting periods beginning after December 15, 2021.
+Future Accounting financial statement ments listed below will be implemented in future Statement No. 87 "Leases" The provisions of this statement are effective for reporting periods beginning after June 15, 2021.
+Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period" The provisions of this statement are effective for reporting periods beginning after December 15, 2020.
+Statement No. 91 "Conduit Debt Obligations" The provisions of this Statement are effective for reporting periods beginning after December 15, 2021.
 Statement No. 92 "Omnibus 2020" The provisions of this Statement are effective for reporting periods beginning after June 15, 2021.

-Statement No. 94 The provisions of this Statement are effective for reporting periods beginning after June 15, 2022.
+Statement No. 94 "Public-Private and Public- Public Partnerships and Availability Payments Arrangements" The provisions of this Statement are effective for reporting periods beginning after June 15, 2022.

 Statement No. 96 "Subscription-Based Information Technology Arrangements" The provisions of this Statement are effective for reporting periods beginning after June 15, 2022.
-Statement No. 97 • The provisions of this Statement are effective for reporting periods beginning after June 15, 2021.